Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Reducing the cardinality of functional bases by finding polynomial relations

-From the fundamental invariants $I_1,\dots,I_7$ of degrees one and two, 32 independent polynomially reducible invariants can be formed with cubic degree.
-Considering the next term, $32t^3$, we conclude that no fundamental invariant exists of cubic degree, which also follows from representation~\eqref{eq:example_monoclinic_molien_series}.
-At degree four, 71 products or polynomially reducible invariants can be formed from the seven fundamental invariants of lower degrees.
-However, the term $70t^4$ indicates that only 70 independent invariants exist at this degree.
-From this, we conclude that one polynomial syzygy is presented between the 71 products.
-Indeed, when formulated with the invariants of Tab.~\ref{tab:example_monoclinic_integrity_basis}, the syzygy is
+\paragraph{Information of Eq.~\eqref{eq:example_monoclinic_molien_series_taylor}} The HS~\eqref{eq:example_monoclinic_molien_series_taylor} can be analyzed as follows.
+First, the constant term $1$ indicates, trivially, that any number is an invariant.
+Then term $4t$ points out that four linear independent invariants exist at polynomial degree one, which are the invariants $I_1$, $I_2$, $I_3$ and $I_4$ of Tab.~\ref{tab:example_monoclinic_integrity_basis}.
+With these linear invariants, ten linear or polynomially independent products, $I_1^2$, $I_2^2$, $I_3^2$, $I_4^2$, $I_1I_2$, $I_1I_3$, $I_1I_4$, $I_2I_3$, $I_2I_4$ and $I_3I_4$, can be formed at quadratic degree; thus, these invariants are polynomially expressible in the invariants of lower degrees and even reducible, cf. Def.~\ref{def:irreducibility}.
+The term $13t^2$ then indicates that 13 independent invariants exist of quadratic degree, but since only ten of them can be build in terms of fundamental invariants of lower degrees, it follows that there must be three fundamental invariants of degree two, namely $I_5$, $I_6$ and $I_7$.
+From the fundamental invariants $I_1,\dots,I_7$ of degrees one and two, 32 linear independent invariants can be formed with cubic degree.
+Considering the next term, $32t^3$, we conclude that no fundamental invariants exists of cubic degree.
+At degree four, 71 products or invariants can be formed from the seven fundamental invariants of lower degrees.
+However, the term $70t^4$ indicates that only 70 linear independent invariants exist at this degree.
+From this, we conclude that there exists at least one syzygy or polynomial relation between the 71 products: $\Set{I} = \left\{ I_1^4, I_1^3I_2, I_1^3I_3, \dots \right\}$.
+Indeed, when formulated with the invariants of Tab.~\ref{tab:example_monoclinic_integrity_basis}, we have the relation

-In the higher polynomial degrees this counting process can be continued and would postulate that only syzygies between the fundamental invariants exist, but no new fundamental invariants.
-However, it should be noted that, for example, four of the syzygies at degree five can be obtained by multiplying the degree-four syzygy in Eq.~\eqref{eq:example_monoclinic_degree_four_syzygy} by the fundamental invariants $I_1$, $I_2$, $I_3$ and $I_4$ of degree one, respectively.
-We refer to such syzygies as primitive syzygies. \paragraph{Primary invariants} Given the MS in the form of Eq.~\eqref{eq:example_monoclinic_molien_series} and the syzygy in Eq.~\eqref{eq:example_monoclinic_degree_four_syzygy}, it follows directly that the invariants $I_1,I_2,I_3,I_4,I_5,I_6$ are primary invariants and $I_7$ is a secondary invariant.
-Alternatively, either $I_5$ or $I_6$ could also be chosen as secondary invariant and $I_7$ as primary invariant, since the syzygy~\eqref{eq:example_monoclinic_degree_four_syzygy} allows either one to be the solution of the algebraic equation.